brettz9/filebrowser-electron/README.md

     allowed overriding browser's `file:///` browser (not only for directories, but also to allow injecting a button to allow editing browsed files as well)

-## Misc. bugs

-1. Testing
-    1. Use AppleScript to clean up opened Finder windows from tests?